RoleOperations

 Before you switch.

-It writes the docs that drive the actual workflow — runbooks Dench follows itself, dashboards refreshed from live data, postmortems written from the Slack thread.
+It writes the docs that drive the workflow — runbooks Dench follows itself, dashboards built from live data, postmortems from the actual Slack thread.
 The doc and the execution are the same thing.

 Stop being the spreadsheet glue.